Morgan Creek (Tohickon Creek tributary)

 Morgan Creek is a tributary of the Tohickon Creek in Bucks County, Pennsylvania in the United States, rising in Milford Township and empties into the Tohickon in Richland Township east of Quakertown.

 History

 The stream was originally named Bog Run as it was indicated so on a draft of Elizabeth Galloway's land in 1781 and a number of other drafts by Samuel Foulke about the same time.
 It was named so because it ran through the wetlands today known as the Quakertown Swamp.
 The origin of the name Morgan Creek is unknown, but, it may have referred to General Daniel Morgan.

 Statistics

 The Geographic Names Information System identification is 1181545.
-The Pennsylvania Gazatteer of Streams' identification is 03184.
+The Pennsylvania Gazetteer of Streams' identification is 03184.
 Morgan Creek has a watershed of 4.54 sqmi.
 The elevation of the source is approximately 530 ft and the elevation at the mouth is 479 ft and it meets its confluence at the Tohickon Creek's 23.0 river mile.